fmeum/WearAuthn/README.md

 ### Chrome OS (Bluetooth)

 Will not work with some devices, which is most likely because Chrome OS applies its own set of rules for low-level device access.
-This is currently being investigated in [crbug/1036698](https://bugs.chromium.org/p/chromium/issues/detail?id=1036698).
+Should work on Chrome OS 86 and later.

 ### Linux (Bluetooth)